novnc/noVNC/README.md

   script.
 Hit the Connect button, enter a password if the VNC server has one configured, and enjoy!

-### Installation from Snap Package
+### Installation from snap package
-Running the command below will install the latest release of noVNC from Snap:
+Running the command below will install the latest release of noVNC from snap:

 `sudo snap install novnc`

-#### Running noVNC from Snap Directly
+#### Running noVNC from snap directly

-You can run the Snap-package installed novnc directly with, for example:
+You can run the snap package installed novnc directly with, for example:

 `novnc --listen 6081 --vnc localhost:5901 # /snap/bin/novnc if /snap/bin is not in your PATH`

-If you want to use certificate files, due to standard Snap confinement restrictions you need to have them in the /home/\<user\>/snap/novnc/current/ directory.
+If you want to use certificate files, due to standard snap confinement restrictions you need to have them in the /home/\<user\>/snap/novnc/current/ directory.
 If your username is jsmith an example command would be:

   `novnc --listen 8443 --cert ~jsmith/snap/novnc/current/self.crt --key ~jsmith/snap/novnc/current/self.key --vnc ubuntu.example.com:5901`

-#### Running noVNC from Snap as a Service (Daemon)
+#### Running noVNC from snap as a service (daemon)
-The Snap package also has the capability to run a 'novnc' service which can be configured to listen on multiple ports connecting to multiple VNC servers (effectively a service runing multiple instances of novnc).
+The snap package also has the capability to run a 'novnc' service which can be configured to listen on multiple ports connecting to multiple VNC servers (effectively a service running multiple instances of novnc).
 Instructions (with example values):

 List current services (out-of-box this will be blank):